maximelovino/festiv.al/README.md

 }
 ```

-For that we will use a combination of the Spotify API endpoint with a search for `artist` and the musicbrainz API with a query for an artist.
+For that we will use a combination of the Spotify API endpoint with a search for `artist` and the musicbrainz API with a query for an artist, as well as BandsInTown.

 ```
 GET https://api.spotify.com/v1/search?query=Muse&type=artist